“Subscribe to my newsletter – someone, anyone!”

 Every person on your signup list has the potential of upping your numbers because they’ll know someone who would love to read your stuff.

-Don’t feel bad about asking, a friend of one one of your subscribers might just turn out to be your next big client.
+Don’t feel bad about asking.
+A friend of one of your subscribers might just turn out to be your next big client.

 And there we have it, twelve ways to get more people to subscribe to your newsletter.